dictyBase/Migration/Server-setup.md

+# Design and Specs
+It's given in this [presentation](http://testgenomes.dictybase.org/server.slide#1).
+A copy of the server specs is also kept [here](Server-specs.md).

 # Strategy
 * The default strategy is to use [docker](http://docker.io) container to deploy every applications.
 The applications could span across multiple hosts.